 How to make the brine for quick pickling

 You boil the vinegar when pickling so that it is hot enough to penetrate the fruit or vegetable being pickled.
 It’s the same principle seen in making tea.
 Hot water steeps more intensely than cold water.

-Be careful not to over boil, however, because the flavor and pickling ability is because of the vinegar and boiling it for too long will cause the vinegar to evaporate.
+Be careful not to over boil.
+The flavor and pickling comes from the vinegar, and boiling it for too long will cause the vinegar to evaporate.

 Here are some quick pickle brine ratios that work

 Here is one general quick pickling brine ratio.